stirlo/thegossroom/_posts/2025-08-15-kanye-west-and-bianca-censori-dine-at-dennys-on-rare-lunch-date.md

 - celebrity-gossip
 - scandals
 - kanye-west
+temperature: 100
-title: Kanye West and Bianca Censori Dine at Denny’s on Rare Lunch Date
+title: "Kanye West and Bianca Censori Dine at Denny\u2019s on Rare Lunch Date"
 ---

 Kanye “Ye” West and Bianca Censori’s latest date was a grand slam.
 The Grammy winner and his wife of three years had a rare outing at breakfast staple Denny’s in California on Aug.
 14. For the...